Taiping Rebellion: Military

-The rebels were relatively well-equipped with modern weapons.
-They were not supported by foreign governments, but they bought modern munitions – including firearms, artillery, and ammunition – from foreign suppliers.
+The rebels were relatively well equipped with modern weapons.
+They were not supported by foreign governments, but they bought modern munitions—including firearms, artillery, and ammunition—from foreign suppliers.
 The rebels were buying weapons by 1853.
-Munitions – partially sourced from Western manufacturers and military stores – were smuggled into China, mainly by English and Americans.
-An April 1862 shipment from an American dealer "well known for their dealings with rebels" included 2,783 (percussion cap) muskets, 66 carbines, 4 rifles, and 895 field artillery guns; the dealer carried passports signed by the Loyal King.
+Munitions—partially sourced from Western manufacturers and military stores—were smuggled into China, mainly by the English and Americans.
+In fact due to English and American smuggling through the British Concession and American Concession of Shanghai, the Qing dynasty had a brief battle with them, in which the British and Americans teamed up with the Taiping rebels, in the Battle of Muddy Flat.
+Later, in April 1862, a shipment from an American dealer "well known for their dealings with rebels" included 2,783 (percussion cap) muskets, 66 carbines, 4 rifles, and 895 field artillery guns; the dealer carried passports signed by the Loyal King.

 The rebels also manufactured weapons, and imported manufacturing equipment.
-In the summer of 1862, a Western observer noted that rebel factories in Nanjing were producing superior guns – including heavy cannon – than the Qing.
+In the summer of 1862, a Western observer noted that rebel factories in Nanjing were producing superior guns—including heavy cannon—than the Qing.
 The rebels augmented their modern arsenal with captured equipment.
 Just before his execution, Taiping Loyal King Li Xiucheng advised the Qing to buy, and to learn how to replicate, the best foreign cannon and gun carriages to prepare for war with foreign powers.

 As early as 1853, foreigners from various countries joined the rebels in combat and administrative roles, and were in a position to observe the Taiping in battle.
 The rebels were courageous under fire, erected defensive works quickly, and used mobile pontoon bridges.
 One tactic was to ring a Qing emplacement in fire and kill the fleeing Qing troops as they emerged individually.

 There was also a small Taiping Navy, composed of captured boats, that operated along the Yangtze and its tributaries.
-Among the Navy's commanders was the Hang King Tang Zhengcai.
+Among the Navy's commanders was the Hang king Tang Zhengcai.